 If you love camping or staying out in nature more than a regular hotel in the city, you may want to consider some of the campsites around the Columbia River Gorge area.
-Oxbow Regional Park is a popular spot and has a great location just a bit south of the river.
+Oxbow Regional Park is a popular spot with a great location just a bit south of the river.
 If that one is a bit too busy, Milo McIver State Park is a bit further south and is less likely to run out of campsites.
 To be right on the river, Maryhill State Park is a great choice!

-1-2 night optional add on, 1.5-hour drive from Portland to Seaside
+1-2 night optional add-on, 1.5-hour drive from Portland to Seaside

 Recommended by Halle of lullephoto.com

-Seaside is a cute little beach town located on the west coast of Oregon and is the perfect place to post up for a night or two when traveling up the coast.
+Seaside is a cute little beach town on the west coast of Oregon and is the perfect place to post up for a night or two when traveling up the coast.

 Things to Do in Seaside, OR